Full Smartphone Price Hike List (May 2026)

 Oppo Smartphone Price Hike List

-After Samsung, it’s Oppo who has a vast portfolio of devices targeting consumers across several price brackets.
+After Samsung, it’s Oppo that has a vast portfolio of devices targeting consumers across several price brackets.
 With the company catering to both online and offline consumers, an impending price hike was a question of when rather than if.
 The price hike has affected the premium Reno 15 series as well as budget devices in the K series.
 Here is the pricing for Oppo smartphones after the price hike.

 | Model | Launch Price | New Price After Hike (INR) | Hike Amount (INR) |